RaturiAR7/AR7_Mart/README.md

 # AR7_Mart

-AR7 Mart is a full-stack clone of an E-commerce website developed using React.js and firebase.
+AR7 Mart is a full-stack clone of an E-commerce website developed using React.js and Firebase.
 To make it interactive, react-three-fiber the 3D model rendering library is used.
 Tailwind CSS is used as the CSS library.

 # Here is the project live link: https://ar7mart.netlify.app